Filing a Complaint

 The complaint and the pharmacist’s response then go to the Complaints Committee for consideration.
 The Complaints Committee includes a chairperson (a pharmacist) as well as two other practicing pharmacists and two government-appointed public representatives.

 After considering the complaint, the Committee decides if the matter needs further investigation or if there is enough information to make a decision right away.
-If the Committee orders an investigation, a College investigator will contact you to gather a statement and any additional information that may help decide the matter.
+If the Committee orders an investigation, a CPhM investigator will contact you to gather a statement and any additional information that may help decide the matter.

 Under provincial legislation, the Complaints Committee can decide to: